RomanEsin/nlp-graph/README.md

 # Draws a graph from a text

-## Make sure to install [dotplugin](https://plugins.jetbrains.com/plugin/10312-dotplugin) in PyCharm to preview beautiful graphs
+## Make sure to install [dotplugin](https://plugins.jetbrains.com/plugin/10312-dotplugin) in PyCharm to beautifully preview graphs

 ## Supports only Russian language!
 (Because it works on [natasha](https://github.com/natasha/natasha))